ftobler/blendirendi/README.md

 Under the hood:

 * Written in Python
-* Bottle web server with Tornado
+* Bottle web server with Tornado*
 * SQLite database
 * Single-page web frontend with Vue

+*I am aware that it is not written to be stateless, since I don't need it to be.

 # Images